-1-on-1 Interview with Ian Smith, Drone Pilot and FAA-Certified Helicopter Pilot and Flight Instructor
+An Interview with Ian Smith, Helicopter and Drone Pilot

 Currently attending Utah Valley University and pursuing a bachelor’s degree in aviation management, Smith is already an aviation expert.
 He has earned an FAA commercial rotorcraft pilot’s license and also holds a certified flight instructor’s certificate in the use of R-22 helicopters.
 Also an aerial photographer, UAV operator, and subject matter expert on the aviation fuels industry, Smith is the founder and creator of SkyCapture, a company that specializes in custom aerial photography and video using drones.